pfheatwole/thesis/source/foil_geometry.rst

 :cite:`belloc2015WindTunnelInvestigation` makes an excellent case study of a foil specification from literature that positions the sections using alternative reference points on the section chords.
-Moreover, the geometry satisfies the assumptions of the `Parametric model`_, making an implementation of the geometry almost trivial.
+Moreover, the geometry satisfies the assumptions of the `Simplified model`_, making an implementation of the geometry almost trivial.

 First, the paper describes the geometry of the full-scale canopy they wish to